 Types of Corporations

-To compare top level attributes for each type of corporation and compare them to other business structures, please click on the Business Structures Chart below for your reference:
+To compare top level attributes for each type of corporation and compare them to other business structures, please visit our Business Structures Chart.

 The C Corporation is the most common form of corporate entity.
 Also known as a “General for profit corporation”, the C Corporation is owned by shareholders.
 The shareholders elect a board of directors to create and direct the high-level policies of the business.